nextcloud/documentation/user_manual/files/gallery_app.rst

 **Global Features**

-Place this in your root ownCloud folder, which is your Home folder.
+Place this in your root Nextcloud folder, which is your Home folder.

 * **external_shares**: Set to **yes** in your root configuration file if you want to load images stored on external locations, when using the